edgedb/edgedb/docs/stdlib/numbers.rst

     :index: floor divide division

-    Floor division.
+    Performs a floor based divison between two arbitrary numbers.

-    The result is rounded down to the nearest integer.
-It is equivalent to using regular division and the applying :eql:func:`math::floor` to the result.
+    The result of this operation is rounded down to its nearest integer.
+    It is the equivalent to using regular division and then applying :eql:func:`math::floor` to the result:

     .. code-block:: edgeql-repl